Terms and conditions

 From the signing of the contract up to 90 days in advance, rooms can be cancelled without penalty.”
 The customer shall be liable for the following percentages of the reservation value to be paid by the customer upon cancellation and shall be payable to the hotel:

-Between 89 and 60 days before the first arrival date, a reduction of 30% of the original number of rooms; Between 59 and 30 days before the first arrival date, a reduction of 20% of the original number of rooms; Between 29 and 15 days before the first arrival date, a reduction of 10% of the original number of rooms; Between 14 and 5 days before the arrival date, a reduction of 5% of the original number of rooms.
+Between 89 and 60 days before the first arrival date, a reduction of 30% of the original number of rooms; Between 59 and 30 days before the first arrival date, a reduction of 20% of the original number of rooms; Between 29 and 15 days before the first arrival date, a reduction of 10% of the original number of rooms.

 Any later cancellation of rooms will result in a penalty of 100% of the contracted rooms.

-The room list must be submitted at least 21 working days before arrival.
-If no room list is received 21 days prior to arrival for at least 80% of the contracted room nights, the hotel reserves the right to resell 25% of the non-reserved rooms.
-In this case, no refund will be made to the customer for these resold rooms; they will remain fully billed.
+The room list must be submitted no later than 15 working days prior to arrival.
+If no room list is received 15 days prior to arrival for at least 80% of the contracted room nights, the hotel reserves the right to resell 25% of the unreserved rooms.
+In this case, no refund for these resold rooms will be made to the customer, they will remain fully billed.

 For events where food is served, the organiser must inform the hotel in a binding manner (in writing or by e-mail) of the exact number of participants at least five (5) working days before the event.
 If the agreed amount for catering (food & beverage) is reduced later than five days before the event, the hotel may charge the full amount.
 Between 15 and 5 days before the event, reductions of up to 5% of the original number of participants are free of charge.
 These details are considered guaranteed for the purpose of the contract and are a minimum for the final invoice issued by the hotel.
 Additional orders for food, drinks, etc. will be calculated according to the hotel’s list prices.
 In the event that the anticipated number of participants is exceeded by more than five percent (5%), the hotel reserves the right to adjust the agreed selection of food.
 If the organiser of the event alters the number of rooms or the amount of catering, the hotel is entitled to demand compensation.